Self-Discipline in a Caring Community

 As part of the enrolment process, students are expected to read and agree to the Hauraki Way.
 This includes times and places outside of the school grounds or school hours when students can clearly be identified as a student of this school.

-H Hands off other people and their property
+H Hands off people and property

-U Use appropriate language at all times
+U Use appropriate language

 W Wear our uniform with pride